TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### 3. Plugin Configuration

-Now that the entity provider is installed and configured, the final step is to configure the Backstage catalog to use the Tyk entity provider module.
-The process for this differs, depending on whether you are using the current or legacy architecture.
-Use of the current architecture approach is encouraged from Backstage v1.18.0 onwards.
+Now that the entity provider is installed and configured, the next step is to configure Backstage to use it.
+The process for this differs, depending on whether you are using Backstage's current or legacy architecture.
+Use of the *current architecture* approach is encouraged from Backstage v1.18.0 onwards.

-#### Current Architecture
+#### Current Architecture (Backstage v1.18.0 onwards)

-Follow this approach to configure the plugin for Backstage deployments using the current architecture (from Backstage v1.18.0).
+Follow this approach to configure the plugin for Backstage deployments using the current architecture.

 Add this line to the Backstage `packages/backend/src/index.ts` file: